joezersk/aci-tools/README.md

 <HR>
 <B>ACI Factory Reset Script</B>

 Using the Python Spur module, this script simply uses SSH to log into a defined set of Cisco ACI APICs, Leafs and Spines and issues a factory reset and reload.
 This is useful when you want or need to start over from scratch.
+Be very aware that this script will start erasing your fabric as soon as you hit enter and without any warning.
+It works, but just be sure you are ready!
 <BR><BR>
 You will have to edit the script to use your own IP addresses and login credentials
 <BR><BR>